riccardoaielli/APIProject2020/README.md

 ## Specs
 It consists in a simple text editor that take from the standard input a command (see [commands](#commands)), then accordingly to the command, a number or multiple strings.
+For more details read the official [specifications](/Specifications.pdf) written in italian.

 ## Commands